lephare-photoz/lephare/docs/getting_started.rst

 Installation
 ============
-LePHARE is distributed with `pypi <https://pypi.org/project/lephare/>`_, and thus the simplest way to install it is with pip.
-This depends on having conda installed.
+LePHARE is distributed with the Python Package Index `(PyPI) <https://pypi.org/project/lephare/>`_, and thus the simplest way to install it is with pip.
+We also reccommend using a conda environment to control Python version and isolate your installation:

 .. code-block:: bash